UniTime/unitime-doc/test-hql.md

 ## Screen Description

-The Test HQL screen is a place to enter an [HQL](http://www.hibernate.org/hib_docs/reference/en/html/queryhql.html) query which uses the timetabling database and see the results of such query.
+The Test HQL screen is a place to enter an [HQL](https://docs.jboss.org/hibernate/orm/6.6/querylanguage/html_single/Hibernate_Query_Language.html) query which uses the timetabling database and see the results of such query.

 ![Test HQL](images/test-hql-1.png){:class='screenshot'}

+This page offers a place where HQL queries can be tested before they are turned into custom [HQL Reports](hql-reports).

+**Note:** If `%SESSION%` is used in the query, it will get automatically replaced by the unique ID of the current academic session.
+There are no other parameters available.

 ## Details